adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 <img src="../assets/edge-bridge-tutorial/aep-setup/analytics-rule-3.png" alt="Analytics rule 3" width="1100"/>

 #### Save the rule and rebuild your property <!-- omit in toc -->
-1. After you complete your configuration, verify that your rule looks like the following:
+1. After completing your configuration, verify that your rule appears as follows:
 2. Select **Save** (**1**).

 <img src="../assets/edge-bridge-tutorial/aep-setup/analytics-rule-4.png" alt="Analytics rule 4" width="1100"/>
 </details>

 ## Client-side implementation
 ### 1. Get a copy of the files (code and tutorial app)